DoumanAsh/xxhash-rust/README.md

 - SSE2 - widely available, can be safely enabled in 99% of cases.
 Enabled by default in `x86_64` targets.
 - AVX2;
+- Neon - Enabled by default on aarch64 targets (most likely)

 ## Streaming vs One-shot